 Bringing along your own water filtration system has huge advantages.

 You don’t have to carry as much water and can drink from the sources you encounter along the way — including streams and rivers.

-The Sawyer mini (via Amazon) is both lightweight and versatile, weighing in at just two ounces.
+The Sawyer Mini is both lightweight and versatile, weighing in at just two ounces.

 Make sure to read what other hikers think about it…

-This pocket-sized product provides for 14 tools in one, including pliers, scissors, a can opener, bottle opener, and a combo knife — all of which could come in handy on a hike.
+The Wingman is small in size but comes with 14 tools in one, including pliers, scissors, a can opener, a bottle opener, and a combo knife.
+All of which could come in handy on a hike.